run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/configure-services-attributes.md

 !!! tip " "

-    All data schema and technical informations about the service
+    All data schema and technical informations about the service.

 | Field       | Description                           |
 |-------------|---------------------------------------|